cgonyeo/presentations/bash/bash.md

 `scp username@rancor.csh.rit.edu:remotefile .`

+Note: when copying to a remote machine, that `:` at the end is _necessary_!

 ## Editing text files

 If you don't know how to use a real editor, for now you can use `nano filename`.